 Not Applying for Social Security Benefits

-Did you know that under most LTD insurance policies the insurance company can require you to apply for social security disability (SSD) benefits?
-If approved for LTD benefits, you may be required to apply for SSD.
-The reason is to help offset the payment of benefits by the insurance company.
-If you are approved for SSD, then the insurance company will only have to pay you the net amount that remains after the Social Security benefit amount is deducted from the gross LTD benefit amount – instead of the entire gross LTD amount before setoffs.
-This will save the insurance company lots of money.
-Failure to comply could result in the termination of your benefits.
+Did you know that under most long-term disability insurance policies the insurance company can require you to apply for Social Security Disability (SSD) benefits?
+If approved for long-term disability benefits, you may be required to apply for SSD.
+The reason is to help offset the payment of disability benefits by the insurance company.

 Mental Health Conditions

-Most LTD policies have a maximum payout of 24 months for mental health conditions.
+Most long-term disability policies have a maximum payout of 24 months for a disability claim for mental health conditions.
 These conditions could include medical conditions like depression (including postpartum), bipolar disorder, PTSD, and anxiety.
 The insurance company uses the reasoning that these illnesses are hard to prove with medical testing and lab reports.
 They can be faked or exaggerated.
 Although these illnesses are serious, you must prove the existence of your illness and the resulting limitations.
 That is very hard to do.

 Chronic Medical Conditions

 Some LTD policies have a maximum payout for chronic illnesses like arthritis, back pain, and carpal tunnel syndrome.
 Conditions associated with lifestyle choices like alcoholism, COPD from tobacco use, or other diseases related to drugs or alcohol use could result in termination of benefits after 24 months or less.
 Check your policy for possible limitations based on these types of conditions.

 Not Continuing Your Treatment Plan